psg-mit/fast_reals/README.md

-# Exact Real Arithmetic with Automatic Differentiation
+# Accelerating  exact real computation with AD on intervals